 Immunofluorescent stainings were performed on C6 glioma cells grown on glass coverslips.
-The cells were fixed with 4% paraformaldehyde in phosphate buffered saline (PBS) for 20 minutes, at room temperature and permeabilized with Triton X-100 (5 min., 0,1% v/v in PBS).
-Non specific antibody binding was blocked with 5% fetal calf serum (FCS) in PBS at room temperature, for 1 hour.
-The cultures were incubated overnight at 4°C with antibodies either to vinculin (1:1000 mouse IgG; AbCam), pMLC (1:800 rabbit IgG; AbCam) or $\gamma$ -tubulin (1:2000, rabbit; Sigma- Aldrich).
+The cells were fixed with 4% paraformaldehyde in PBS for 20 min, at room temperature and permeabilized with Triton X-100 (5 min, 0.1% v/v in PBS).
+Nonspecific antibody binding was blocked with 5% FCS in PBS at room temperature, for 1 h.
+The cultures were incubated overnight at 4°C with antibodies either to vinculin (1:1000 mouse IgG; AbCam), pMLC (1:800 rabbit IgG; AbCam) or y-tubulin (1:2000, rabbit; Sigma- Aldrich).
 The actin cytoskeleton was visualized by using phalloidin-biotin conjugate (1:300, Sigma-Aldrich).
-In some experiments double labeling was performed.
-The antigens were visualized with the adequate fluorochrome-conjugated secondary antisera (antimouse Alexa 488, anti-rabbit Alexa 594 (Invitrogen) in 1:1000 dilutions for 2 h at room temperature.
+In some experiments, double labeling was performed.
+The antigens were visualized with the adequate fluorochrome-conjugated secondary antisera (anti-mouse Alexa 488, anti-rabbit Alexa 594 (Invitrogen) in 1:1000 dilutions for 2 h at room temperature.
 Cell nuclei were labeled with Hoechst 33258 (Sigma-Aldrich).
-To analyze the immunostained preparations we used either Zeiss Axiovert 200M microscope equipped with ApoTome or a Nikon A1R confocal microscope.
+To analyze the immunostained preparations, we used either Zeiss Axiovert 200M microscope equipped with ApoTome or a Nikon A1R confocal microscope.

-In some experiments, the immunolabeled samples were compared to the last frames of preceding time-lapse recordings.
-By locating the same cells in both images, we were able to identify the distribution of immunolabeled protein complexes in nucleokinetic cells.
+In some experiments, the immunolabeled samples were compared with the last frames of preceding time-lapse recordings.
+By locating the same cells in both images, we could identify the distribution of immunolabeled protein complexes in nucleokinetic cells.